 There are various means of rebranding.
-A new slogan or a merge of two logos (in case of companies merging), gradients, stylish outlinings, shadowing and texturing are but some of available techniques.
+A new slogan or a merge of two logos (in the case of companies merging), gradients, stylish outlining, shadowing and texturing are but some of the available techniques.
 Yet there is one attribute, which is changed far more seldom than the others.
 A logo color it is.
 And it’s not surprising, as color is the most noticeable part of a logo.
-It’s made for internals of our vision and psychic as color is closely interrelated with lighting.
+It’s made for the internals of our vision and psychic as color is closely interrelated with lighting.
 And perceiving of warm and bright or cold and dark spot is far easier process than rendering its shape concrete.
-In case with text, however, it’s even more complicated.
+In the case of text, however, it’s even more complicated.
 That’s why most companies never change colors in their logos, even if the colors aren’t trendy anymore.

 Best colors for logos

-One of the most effective ways to stay trendy is to keep an eye on color of the year.
-Thus you can combine most trendy colors in logo for free.
+One of the most effective ways to stay trendy is to keep an eye on the color of the year.
+Thus you can combine the most trendy colors in a logo for free.
 Pantone announces trendy colors every year.
 2020 is a year of classic blue.
-Professionals say that the shade helps to keep your cool, follow your own life style and avoid stress.
+Professionals say that the shade helps to keep your cool, follow your own lifestyle and avoid stress.

-Trendy colors of past years and a modern blue also make a fine combination.
+Trendy colors of past years and modern blue also make a fine combination.
 For example, the blue, coral pink and soft pink colors convey a sense of something marine.
-If you are running a travelling agency of some sort, these could be your best choice.
+If you are running a traveling agency of some sort, this could be your best choice.

 Plausible logo color combinations and their meanings

 It is combination of colors that has a meaning as a single color can be interpreted in different ways.
 However, you should decide what you want to tell in the first place.
 Here is an example.
 Let’s assume you are running some healthy way of life business.
 You’ll need a combination of natural colors for such a logo.
 A good idea can be to combine a classic blue and some brownish colors like those of hay, dried grass or fallen leaves.
 These colors almost send you to back to your childhood memories of a warm autumn day.